Hastings Castle: History

 In February 1287, violent storms hit the south coast of England with such force that the soft sandstone cliffs eventually succumbed to the elements.
 Large sections of the face fell into the sea along with parts of the castle.

 In both 1339 and 1377, the town was attacked by the French leaving many burnt buildings which included homes.
 Throughout the next century erosion was unchecked and gradually more of the castle was lost to the sea.

 The site was purchased by Thomas Pelham on 23 June 1591.
 After the purchase, the site was purchased by the Pelham family and used for farming until the ruins had become so overgrown they were lost from memory.

 In 1824, the castle's owner the Earl of Chichester commissioned some archaeological investigations of the ruin.
 As a result of these, the chapel floor and parts of the chancel arch and walls were re-constructed out of blocks found lying on the ground.
+In the 19th century a garden was created on the motte and cleared to top to a depth below the medieval remains.

 During World War II, the castle received more damage as Hastings was a target for bombing raids.
 In 1951, the Hastings Corporation purchased the site and converted it into a tourist attraction.
 In 1990 an audio-visual presentation, "The 1066 Story", was opened, housed in a replica medieval siege tent.

 The castle is open to the public between March and October.